Animal Science

 4

-1. Identify major organs and structures of birds and mammals.
-2. Explain the associated nature of organs and structures in the healthy functioning of the animal body.
-3. Compare normal and abnormal morphology of the animal body.
-4. Compare aspects of the gastrointestinal tract, respiratory tract, and reproductive tracts of different classifications of animals.
+Upon completion, students should be able to: 1.
+Apply correct terminology in identification and description of anatomical features and locations.
+2. Identify major organs and structures of the animal body.
+3. Explain the associated nature of organs and structures in the healthy functioning of the animal body.
+4. Compare normal and abnormal morphology of the animal body.
+5. Compare aspects of the circulatory system, gastrointestinal tract, respiratory system, and reproductive systems of different classifications of animals.

 ANS 205 : Clinical Methods